anandk2k4/GamZork/README.md

 ## 🌟 Features
 - 🕹️ **Free to Play** – All games are 100% free.
 - ⚡ **Lightweight & Fast** – Built with plain HTML, CSS, and JS.
-- 🎨 **Responsive Design** – Works smoothly on desktop, tablet, and mobile.
 - 🎯 **Multiple Games** – Play action, puzzle, and arcade-style games.
-- 🌍 **Accessible Anywhere** – Runs directly in the browser, no installation needed.

 ---